nikcleju/DSP_Course/Lectures/05_DigitalFiltering.md

 - **Digital resonators** = very selective band pass filters

-    - poles very close to unit circle
+    - poles very close to the unit circle
-    - may have zeros in 0 or at 1/-1
+    - may have zeros at $z=0$ or at $z=\pm 1$

 - **Notch filters**

     - have zeros exactly on unit circle
     - will completely reject certain frequencies
-    - has additional poles to make the rejection band very narrow
+    - have additional poles to make the rejection band very narrow

 - **Comb filters**